isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 Everyday, about 37% of our waste generated will be incinerated at one of our four waste-to-energy (WTE) incineration plants.
 Incineration reduces the volume of solid waste by about 90 per cent.

-The resulting incineratied ash as well as other non-incinerable solid wastes will then make their way to Semakau Landfill.
+The resulting incinerated ash as well as other non-incinerable solid wastes will then make their way to Semakau Landfill.

 ![Semakau Landfill](/images/semakau.jpg)